Kanyanya

 Kanyanya is a neighborhood within the city of Kampala, Uganda's capital.

 Location

 Kanyanya is bordered by Wakiso District to the north, Mpererwe to the east, Kaleerwe to the south, and Kawempe to the west.
 This is approximately 8 km, by road, north of Kampala's central business district.
-The coordinates of Kanyanya are 0°22'25.0"N, 32°34'38.0"E (Latitude:0.373620; Longitude:32.577223).

 Overview

 Kanyanya is predominantly a middle-class residential area.
 Small business establishments, such as petrol stations, restaurants and bars, appear at major intersections and along Kampala–Gayaza Road.

-Points of interest

-The following points of interest lie within or near Kanyanya: